md861/ElliFEM/README.md

 In the *pellib_Hlmhltz.f90* file, under the "!Integrate inside domain" section, update the `FZ_Phi` variable that evaluates the source terms for the given problem.

 ## Implementing numerical parameters
-Numerical parameters, e.g. the quadrature points for integration, total number of time iterations, etc could be set in the *femSolver.f90* file.
+Numerical parameters, e.g. the quadrature points for integration, etc could be set in the *femSolver.f90* file.
 Some (most used) parameters are detailed below:
 * `NGAUSS` - this variable defines the number of quadrature points to be used for line integrals, and the square of this for integrations inside the element.
 * `NPOINTPLOT` - similar to `NGAUSS`, defines the number of quadrature points for plotting the numerical results.
-* `n_record_IStep` - sets the intervals at which the numerical results are plotted.
-To disable numerical plots, simply comment the section in the time loop.
-* `dt` - step size in time.
-* `n_istep` - number of time iterations to be run.
-Thus, total time = `dt*n_istep`.
-* `RKM_Order` - determines the order of Runge-Kutta method for time integration.
-Make sure to initialize the corresponding Butcher tableau (`a_RKM`,`b_RKM`,`c_RKM`) in the "!Initialize" section (in the same file *femSolver.f90*).
-* `Cp` - phase velocity of the wave.
 * `NANGL` - number of enrichment functions per node.
 Set `NANGL = 1` for purely p-FEM solutions.
 * `K_W` - wavenumber of the enrichment functions.
 NB: these are not used if `NANGL = 1`.